 Think about the rapid growth of TikTok.
 It went from a niche app to having over a billion people on the platform in just a few years.

-People moving to a new platform can be an opportunity for lawyers.
+People moving to a new platform can be an opportunity for law firms.
 It may open up new types of content that wouldn't have worked on older services.
 Your audience could be more receptive to your messaging on the new platform.

 It's not just emerging apps to look out for, either.